sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 - Asynchronous RPC on the clustered event bus
 - Various type of services (e.g. HTTP endpoint, message source, data source)
 - Service discovery with Vert.x
+- How to configure the microservice more flexibly
 - How to use Vert.x Circuit Breaker
 - How to implement a simple API Gateway
 - How to manage global authentication using OAuth 2 and Keycloak with Vert.x-Auth